michaelyatco/choredoor/ChoreDoorMaster.md

 </div>
 ```

 Task: Being a good programmer means doing your best to stay DRY("Don't repeat yourself").
-Looking at the __style.css__ code, it would be repetitive to create `id` CSS selectors for `door2` and `door3` just to give them the same `cursor` property.
+Looking at the __style.css__ code, it would be repetitive to create CSS ID selectors for `#door2` and `#door3` just to give them the same `cursor` property.

 Navigate back to the __index.html__ and assign each image a new class of `door-frame`.
 Make sure to place the `class` between the `id` and the `src`.